canonical/launchpad-manual/user/how-to/projects/project-translations/import-project-translations.rst

 -  or by uploading a tarball of templates and translation files through the web interface.

-If you already have your translation files in a Bazaar branch (or `git branch, or CVS or Subversion repository <https://help.launchpad.net/Code/Imports>`__), you may find that to be the easiest source for importing your translation files.
+If you already have your translation files in a Bazaar branch (or :ref:`git branch, or CVS or Subversion repository <code-imports>`), you may find that to be the easiest source for importing your translation files.

 .. _import-translation-from-bazaar-branch: